 700 m after Persingen, at the St. Hubertus weg, turn right, sign for Beek.

-after 600 m, before the traffic lights, turn left, into the Alde Wetering weg.
-(There is a sign with the street name, but it is about 10 m from the corner).
-Follow the sign for ‘Wylerbergmeer’, and junction 64.
+after 600 m, before you reach the traffic lights, turn left, follow the sign for ‘Wylerbergmeer’, and junction 64.
+This is Alde Wetering weg: there is a sign with the street name, but it is offset from the corner.

-at the end of the sports fields, pass the entrance to Wylerbergmeer, and go straight on along the cycle path.
-The Wylerbergmeer is a lake, with a recreational park around it.
+at the end of the sports fields, pass the entrance to Wylerbergmeer recreational area.
+Go straight on, along the concrete cycle path.

-after these two entrances, cross a concrete bridge.
+just after these gates, cross a concrete bridge.
 Immediately after the bridge, turn right, along a rough clay/gravel track.
 There are no signs here.

 There is a border marker on the right: 641A.
 The border with Germany is open, under the Schengen Agreement, and permanent border controls have disappeared, except for freight traffic.
 There are random checks by police near border crossings, and occasionally at the border itself.

-go straight on through the gap in the dike, and on along the road, called ‘Zum Querdamm’.
+go straight on: after the border the road is surfaced.
+It is called ‘Zum Querdamm’.
 The houses along this road form the village of Zyfflich.